dart-lang/language/working/0524-variance/feature-specification.md

 on language versions.

-We use the phrase _legacy library_ to denote a library which is written in a language version that does not support sound variance.
+We use the phrase _legacy library_ to denote a library which is written in a language version that does not support statically checked variance.

 ### Legacy libraries seen from a soundly variant library

-When a library _L_ with sound variance imports a legacy library _L2_, the declarations imported from _L2_ are seen in _L_ as if they had been declared in the language with sound variance.
+When a library _L_ with sound variance imports a legacy library _L2_, the declarations imported from _L2_ are seen in _L_ as if they had been declared in the language with statically checked variance.

 *In other words, source code in _L2_ is seen as having variance modifiers available, but it is simply not using them.*